Hear – and be heard. Building an MIT culture of listening and shared understanding

 Are participants asked to provide demographic information?

-As the conversation concludes, participants may ask to share demographic information to help put conversation insights in context and uplift diverse voices within the MIT community.
-CCC is committed to keeping all participant information private, with this information being stored separately from the conversation data and is only accessible by the realtalk@MIT team at CCC.
+As the conversation concludes, participants may be asked to share demographic information through surveys to help put conversation insights in context and uplift diverse voices within the MIT community.
+CCC is committed to keeping all participant information private, with this information being stored separately from the conversation data and made accessible only to the realtalk@MIT team at CCC.
 Any demographic information shared as part of public-facing reports or public talks/events will be presented in aggregate.

 Will realtalk@MIT data be used for research?